mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 --- abstract

-This document discusses the relationship between Internet protocol design and centralization, and explores what role Internet standards efforts can -- and should -- play in preventing, mitigating, and controlling it.
+This document explores the role that technical standards efforts can play in preventing, mitigating, and controlling Internet centralization.

 --- middle